xtompie/dx/README.md

 <span todo-item-text>Take out the trash</span>
 ```

-Or state stored in HTMLElement.dataset
+Or state can be stored in HTMLElement.dataset.

 ### 2. Event attibutes

-Events are set in html attributes.
-Events are not dynamic binded with addEventListener.
+Events are set in HTML attributes.
+Events are not dynamically bound with addEventListener.

 ```html
 <button onclick="todo.add(this)">Add</button>